Checkoff Programs – An Overview

 Checkoff programs have been challenged in court on several occasions.
 Challengers argue that the requirement that they pay mandatory assessments in accordance with a checkoff program unlawfully forces them to pay for speech that they do not support.
 In its first opportunity to hear the issue, the U.S. Supreme Court ruled that assessments for promotion that were part of a broader regulatory framework included in a marketing order were legal and did not violate the First Amendment.
 In a later decision, the Court decided that assessments for a generic mushroom promotion program violated the First Amendment because they were directed primarily at generic advertising that some producers did not support.
 In a third checkoff decision, the Court determined advertisements promoting beef as a generic commodity were government speech, thus not susceptible to First Amendment compelled-subsidy challenges.
 The Court did, however, hold open the possibility that the beef checkoff program could be unconstitutional if it is shown that the advertisements are attributable to individual producers who disagree with the message.

 These decisions have led to growing uncertainty among circuit courts and district courts.
 In Ranchers Cattleman Action Legal Fund United Stockgrowers of America v.
-Perdue, a Montana District Court found that the advertisements of a State Beef council may violate the First Amendment’s prohibition of government compelled private speech.
-The Court held that the Montana Beef council must obtain affirmative consent from checkoff payers to retain a portion of the Beef Program Checkoff funds for its advertising compaigns.
+Perdue, a Montana District Court found that the advertisements of a State Beef council may violate the First Amendment’s prohibition of government compelled private speech and granted an injunction.
+The Court held that the Montana Beef council must obtain affirmative consent from checkoff payers to retain a portion of the Beef Program Checkoff funds for its advertising campaigns.
 Without affirmative consent, the portion of the assessment collected under the Beef Checkoff Program that would normally be retained for use by the Montana Beef Council will go to the Cattlemen’s Beef Board.
 Recently, the Ninth Circuit Court of Appeals upheld the preliminary injunction against the beef checkoff program.

 This development may cause significant changes in the structure of agriculture checkoff programs.
 Similar battles challenging checkoff programs have also taken place in state courts.